hville/cotest/readme.md

 * Skip full test groups or individual assertions with `t.skip()`
 * Only run selected test group(s) with `t.only()`
 * Basic test runner to run multiple files and directories
-* Single function, no methods, nothing to learn, nothing to remember
-* Basic coloring of errors
 * Compact reporting
 * Support only running selected tests for troubleshooting
-* No dependencies, under 200 SLOC

 ## Limitations